microsoft/api-guidelines/graph/patterns/dictionary.md

 - The data values MUST be related to one another semantically as a collection.
 - The value types MUST be a primitive type or is a **ComplexType**.
 Mixed primitive types are not allowed.
 - The client MUST define the keys of this type.
-As opposed to the service defining it in advance.
+As opposed to the service defining them in advance.

 ### Alternatives to consider